12Starlight/Complete-Git-Guide/under_hood/2_objects.md

 **`Note`**:

-Git repository stores files independently in it's own "file system" in the "objects" direcotry.
+The `Git` repository stores files independently in it's own "file system" in the "objects" direcotry.
 These files are separate and independent from the files stored on your computer.